Eriosoma lanigerum: Description

-The adults of Eriosoma lanigerum are small to medium-sized aphids, up to 2mm long, and have an elliptical shape, are reddish brown to purple in colour but the colour is normally hidden by the white cotton-like secretion from the specialised glands in the aphid's abdomen which gives it the common name of woolly apple aphid.
-The wax is produced after each moult so newly moulted individuals lack the wax coating, the main purpose of which is thought to be to prevent the honeydew secreted by the aphids to contaminate them but it may also produce a shelter from the weather and from parasites and predators.
-It has sooty-brown antennae has six segments and the colour of the tibias varies from dark brown to yellowish.
+The adults of Eriosoma lanigerum are small to medium-sized aphids, up to 2mm long, and have an elliptical shape.
+They have sooty-brown antennae with six segments and the colour of the tibias varies from dark brown to yellowish.
 When the adults are crushed they leave a blood red stain.

+They are reddish brown to purple in colour; however, the colour is normally hidden by the white cotton-like secretion from the specialised glands in the aphid's abdomen, which gives it the common name of woolly apple aphid.
+The wax is produced after each moult; thus, newly moulted individuals lack the wax coating.
+The coating is thought to prevent the aphids from being contaminated by their own honeydew secretions, but it may also produce a shelter from the weather, parasites and predators.
 The presence of this wooly substance distinguishes E. lanigerum from any other aphid occurring on apple trees.

 In many populations reproduction is wholly asexual and nymphs are produced by parthenogenesis.
 The nymphs are salmon pink in colour with dark eyes and circular cornicles which are slightly raised from the surface of the abdomen.
 The nymphs go through four instar moults before becoming an imago.
 The earliest stages are known as crawlers and they do not produce the waxy filaments until they settle to feed.
 The hibernating nymphs are very dark green, almost black, although they may be paler and can be dingy yellowish-brown and lack the secreted white waxy covering.